Crews attempt to open George Floyd Square to traffic for second time

 Members of the Agape Movement, a community group hired by the city to provide security in lieu of police, and protest organizers argued over the wooden pallets and concrete barricades remaining on the west side of the square.

+By 5 p.m., regular vehicle traffic still had not returned to the intersection as protesters guarded the cross streets surrounding it.
+While they did not pile new obstructions in the road, the south side was partially blocked by an SUV, the east side had a handful of cars parked in the street beside Cup Foods, and a handful of activists kept watch at the north and west ends.

-The effort came after city crews on Thursday cleared away vehicle barriers and portable toilets to reopen portions of the sprawling memorial at the south Minneapolis intersection where George Floyd was murdered by a police officer more than a year ago.
+The city's action Tuesday follows their first attempt last Thursday, when crews cleared away vehicle barriers and portable toilets to reopen portions of the sprawling memorial where George Floyd was murdered by a police officer more than a year ago.

 As soon as workers were finished, protesters began parking cars and piling pallets in the streets again.